Abubakarafghan/Learning-javascript/Learning-javascript/java.md

 ```

-### the above is different method by which we can access our element in browser
+### the above some different methods by which we can access our element in browser console